israelpoli/Palo-Alto-Task/README.md

     2."npm install express --save", (Note that you are in the my-app folder);
     3."npm install cors";
     4.Download src, platform-update-to-server, server_data.js, to a local folder;
-    5.Copy the server_data.js file to the my-app folder, and run in cmd,"node server_data.js".
+    5.Download all the files / folders from gitHub and copy them to the my-app folder;

+Run the server:

+    6:Put in the command line "srver_data.js", (Note that you are in the my-app folder);

 To upload and send data packets to the server:

-    6.Copy the contents of the platform-update-to-server folder to the src folder located in the my-app folder;
-    7.Open another command prompt window, and then go to the my-app folder, and run "npm start";
+    7.Open another command line window, and put "npm run toUpdate", (Note that you are in the my-app folder);

 To see the web platform that displays the information:

-    8.copy the src folder to the my-app folder,and run "npm start";
+    8.Open another command line window, and put "npm run start", (Note that you are in the my-app folder);

 ## enjoy ;-)